 Thank you so much for reading.

-Principal Osteopath, Women’s Health, Pregnancy and Postnatal specialist and rehab/clinical pilates practitioner.
+Principal Osteopath, Women’s Health Specialist, Pregnancy and Postnatal care and rehab/clinical pilates practitioner.

 Herts Osteopathy, St. Albans, Hertfordshire.